John Linley Frazier: Day of the murders

 On October 19, 1970, Frazier entered the home of wealthy ophthalmologist Victor Ohta in the oceanfront resort area of Soquel, a few miles south of Santa Cruz.
 Perched atop a hilltop overlooking Monterey Bay, the mansion had been designed by a disciple of Frank Lloyd Wright.
 Frazier proceeded to murder Ohta, his wife, their two sons, and Ohta's medical secretary.
-He shot the five of them with a .38 caliber revolver and pushed their bodies in the home's swimming pool.
+He shot the five of them with a .38 caliber revolver and pushed their bodies into the home's swimming pool.

 After the killings, Frazier typed a note on a typewriter owned by Ohta, which he left on the window of Ohta's Rolls-Royce.
 The note read:

 Halloween, 1970.
 Today World War III will begin, as brought to you by the People of the Free Universe.
 From this day forward, anyone and/or everyone or company of persons who misuses the natural environment or destroys same will suffer the penalty of death by the People of the Free Universe.
 I and my comrades from this day forth will fight until death or freedom against anyone who does not support natural life on this planet.
 Materialism must die, or Mankind will stop.